RBSC/MultiController/Doc/readme.txt

 NOTES
 -----

 The ROMs that are provided for this controller are different only in Nextor version.
-One of the versions has the latest available
-Nextor version (Alpha) that supports DSK emulation.
-So if you are planning to use DSK image emulation, please write the Alpha BIOS into the EEPROM chip.
+One of the ROMs has the latest available Nextor version (Alpha) that supports DSK emulation.
+So if you are planning to use DSK image emulation, please write the Alpha ROM BIOS into the EEPROM chip.

 IMPORTANT!